 Five years ago, the U.S. Supreme Court handed down its Citizens United v.
 FEC decision, which opened the door to corporate donations in federal elections.
 In a 5-to-4 decision, the Supreme Court ruled that corporations are people, with the same right to influence politics as voters.

 Unfortunately, corporations can’t vote with a ballot, so they vote with cash, influence and obstruction, which blurs the lines of corruption and fascism.
 In many cases, the corruption eliminates competition, while promoting favoritism.
 Of course, such deceit undermines and erodes capitalism.
 It’s my perspective that any assault on democracy or free-market capitalism is terrorism, not citizenship.

-Meanwhile, many of these corporations have moved their headquarters to small islands to avoid regulations and taxes.
 They want access and influence, even subsidies, without any responsibilities.

 “We must achieve a free sort of election campaign, not financed,” the Pope told an Argentine magazine this week.
 “Because many interests come into play in financing of an election campaign and then they ask you to pay back.
 So, the election campaign should be independent from anyone who may finance it.
 Perhaps public financing would allow for me, the citizen, to know that I’m financing each candidate with a given amount of money.”

 “We have just gained a great new ally with a worldwide voice for public financing campaigns,” said Fred Wertheimer, founder of Democracy 21.
 “We greatly appreciate his words and wisdom on this subject.”

 Drew Hammill, a spokesman for House Democratic Leader Nancy Pelosi endorsed the Pope’s “call for an end to the contaminating influence of money in our democracy.”